edgegamers/SourceForks/README.md

 Maintained forks of various sourcemod plugins and gamedatas

+## Plugins

+### Antilag
+*Originaly by Backwards*

+Antilag merges several individual exploit plugins by Backwards and refactors them for enhanced functionality and maintainability.
+- More reliance on gamedata instead of hardcoded addresses
+- Bans players attempting to use certain exploits

+You can use the cvar `sourceforks_antilag_punishment` to configure the punishment for cheaters attempting to lag the server.
+- **0**: Benign (same functionality as original plugin)
+- **1**: Notify admins, otherwise benign
+- **2**: Kick the cheater if they continue
+- **3**: Permanently ban the cheater if the continue.

+### MovementUnlocker

+Almost identical to the original, but refactored to use gamedata.

 ## Licensing

 **ALL FORKS ARE RELEASED UNDER THE LICENSE THE ORIGINALS WERE RELEASED UNDER.**